Milnor invariants of string links, trivalent trees, and configuration space integrals

+\begin{proof} Let $\alpha = \sum a_i \Gamma_i$ and let $k$ be the minimum number of components among the $\Gamma_i$.
+That is, $k$ is the filtration of the leading terms of $\alpha$.
+We will partition the $\Gamma_i$ with $k$ components according to their underlying unitrivalent diagrams.
+For such a diagram $\Gamma$, let $\mathcal{U}(\Gamma)$ be the set of all diagrams with the same underlying unitrivalent diagram as $\Gamma$.
+Notice that $\mathcal{U}(\Gamma)$ contains all the diagrams which appear in the shuffle product of the connected components of $\Gamma$.

-\begin{proof} An element $\alpha \in \HW^{k}_{n} / \HW^{k-1}_{n}$ can be represented by a linear combination $\sum_i a_i \Gamma_i$ of trivalent diagrams $\Gamma_i$ with exactly $k$ free vertices.
-Partition the $\Gamma_i$ according to their underlying unitrivalent diagrams.
-Let $\mathcal{U}(\Gamma)$ denote the equivalence class of $\Gamma$ in this partition.
-Next construct for each class $\mathcal{U}(\Gamma)$ an auxiliary ``STU graph,'' with a vertex for each diagram $\Gamma' \in \mathcal{U}(\Gamma)$ and an edge between $\Gamma'$ and $\Gamma''$ when there is an STU relation involving these two diagrams.
-(Necessarily, the two chord diagrams $\Gamma', \Gamma''$ are the diagrams $T$ and $U$, since they have the same number of free vertices.)
-Notice that for each $\mathcal{U}(\Gamma)$, this STU graph is connected; in fact, any two trivalent diagrams in the same equivalence class are related by a sequence of moves, where each move swaps adjacent ``legs'' on the same segment, and in each such move, the two diagrams are $T$ and $U$ in some STU relation.
-As a result, the STU relation together with the fact that $\alpha$ has no diagrams with more than $k$ free vertices imply that for each $\mathcal{U}(\Gamma)$, the coefficients of \emph{all} the diagrams in $\mathcal{U}(\Gamma)$ are determined by any one of them.
+Next construct for each $\mathcal{U}(\Gamma)$ an auxiliary ``STU graph,'' with a vertex for each diagram $\Gamma' \in \mathcal{U}(\Gamma)$ and an edge between $\Gamma'$ and $\Gamma''$ when there exists an STU condition involving these two diagrams.
+(Since $\Gamma'$ and $\Gamma''$ have the same number of free vertices, they must be the diagrams $T$ and $U$.)
+Notice that for each $\mathcal{U}(\Gamma)$, this STU graph is connected; in fact, any two diagrams in the same equivalence class are related by a sequence of moves, where each move swaps adjacent legs (leaves) on the same segment, and in each such move, the two diagrams are $T$ and $U$ in some STU condition.
+As a result, STU together with the fact that $\alpha$ has no diagrams with less than $k$ components imply that for each $\mathcal{U}(\Gamma)$, the coefficients of \emph{all} the diagrams in $\mathcal{U}(\Gamma)$ are determined by any one of them.